spyder-ide/spyder/spyderlib/utils/inspector/tutorial.rst

 Introspection/Analysis`` and
 select the tickbox next to ``Style analysis (PEP8)``

 Automatic Symbolic Python
 -------------------------

 Through ``Preferences > IPython console > Advanced Settings > Use symbolic math`` we can activate IPython's SYMbolic PYthon (sympy) mode that is provided by the `sympy <http://sympy.org>`__ module.
-This mode in Spyder allows nicely rendered sympy output (latex style) and also imports some sympy objects automatically when the IPython console starts, and reports what it has done.
+This mode in Spyder allows nicely rendered mathematical output (latex style) and also imports some sympy objects automatically when the IPython console starts, and reports what it has done.

 .. code-block:: python